 - Cholesterol level can be diagnosed only by blood test under lipid profile.

-- Person having age above 30yrs should get their cholesterol checked regularly.
+- Person having age above 30 years should get their cholesterol checked regularly.

 - If there is any history of high cholesterol in the family, it is advised to get cholesterol checked at a younger age and every year.